ymh1989/ELS_FDM_3D/README.md

 | # of grid points | 75    | 80    | 85    | 90     |
 |------------------|-------|-------|-------|--------|
 | CPU time(sec)    | 55.56 | 72.08 | 86.95 | 103.78 |
-**Later, I will attach a result of comparison data(price and greeks) with Monte Carlo simulation.
+****(UPDATED) I will attach a result of comparison data(price and greeks) with Monte Carlo simulation in `zip` file.
+I highlighted errors which is above 50bp.
+Plus, figures which are one of solutions and an example of non-uniform, respectively, are also uploaded.**

+- Time step size is 1.0/365.0.
+- Some of solutions in early observation dates are very sensitive.
+I think that it is necessary to modify the smoothing method at ealry observation dates.

 ###Future work###
 - Better smoothing method for discontinous payoff